kt3k/stubbatti/README.md

 # Usage

-Stubbatti is configured by the file named `.stubbatti.js` or `stubbatti.js`.
+Stubbatti is configurable with the file named `.stubbatti.js` or `stubbatti.js`.

 And in it you can write like following: